rancher-sandbox/docs.rancherdesktop.io/docs/ui/containers.md

 ### Container Shell

-The **Shell** tab opens an interactive shell inside the running container, so you can run commands directly in it.
+The **Shell** tab opens an interactive shell inside the container, so you can run commands directly in it.
+It is available only while the container is running.
+The session stays open when you switch to the other tabs and come back, so you can check the logs or stats without losing your place.